relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

-Asa of this writing, there are several tools and libraries available for Cisco ACI automation.
+As of this writing, there are several tools and libraries available for Cisco ACI automation.
 An ACI Python SDK called Cobra can be used for advanced development.
 For basic day-to-day configuration and monitoring tasks and for getting started with ACI automation, there is also a Python library called **acitoolkit**.
 The acitoolkit library exposes a subset of the APIC object model that covers the most common ACI workflows.

 &nbsp;